dinoboy197/CarND-Traffic-Sign-Classifier-Project/README.md

 Even though I noticed a class imbalance in the training data set, I declined to augment the training set with more data as I was curious as to find out how biased the final classifier would become during validation.

-### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+### Final neural network architecture

-My final model consisted of the following layers:
+My final model consists of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|